wp-plugins/simplr-registration-form/readme.txt

 Because the focus is on seperating registrants, I have not focused on creating a highly customizable form like <a href="http://wordpress.org/extend/plugins/register-plus/" title="Register Plus">Register Plus</a>.

-To use this plugin simplr employ the shortcode <code>[Register]</code> on any Wordpress post or page.
+To use this plugin simply employ the shortcode <code>[Register]</code> on any Wordpress post or page.
 The default role is "subscriber".
 To apply another role to the registration simply use the the role parameter, for instance: <code>[Regsiter role="editor"]</code>.
 If you have created custom roles you may use them as well.

 You can also use shortcode so specify a custom confirmation message for each form: <br>

-<code>[Register role="teacher" <b>message="Thank you for registering for my site.
-If you would like to encourage your students to register, please direct them to http://www.domain.com/students"</b>]</code>
+[Register role="teacher" <b>message="Thank you for registering for my site.
+If you would like to encourage your students to register, please direct them to http://www.domain.com/students"</b>]

 Finally, you can specify emails to be notified when a new user is registered.
-By defualt site admins will receive notice but to notify other simply use the notify parameter:
+By defualt site admins will receive notice but to notify others simply use the notify parameter:

-<code>[Register role="teacher" message="Thank you for registering for my site.
-If you would like to encourage your students to register, please direct them to http://www.domain.com/students" <b>notify="email1@email.com,email2@email.com"</b>]</code>
+[Register role="teacher" message="Thank you for registering for my site.
+If you would like to encourage your students to register, please direct them to http://www.domain.com/students" <b>notify="email1@email.com,email2@email.com"</b>]

 == Installation ==